eKoopmans/html2pdf.js/README.md

 html2pdf depends on the external packages [`html2canvas`](https://github.com/niklasvh/html2canvas) and [`jsPDF`](https://github.com/MrRio/jsPDF).

-For best results, use [this custom build](https://github.com/eKoopmans/html2canvas/tree/develop) of `html2canvas`, which adds support for box-shadows and custom resolutions (via the `dpi`/`scale` options), and [this build](https://github.com/eKoopmans/html2pdf/blob/master/vendor/jspdf.min.js) of jsPDF, which contains a hotfix for hyperlinks.
+For best results, use [this custom build](https://github.com/eKoopmans/html2canvas/tree/develop) of `html2canvas`, which includes bugfixes and adds support for box-shadows and custom resolutions (via the `dpi`/`scale` options).

 ## Contributing